benjaminsnorris/bennorris.com/_posts/2019-03-25-what-ocd-feels-like.md

 ***

 In many ways, [obsessive-compulsive disorder](https://iocdf.org/about-ocd/) is the root of all of my mental illness, and is a topic that I expect to revisit many times.
 When I wrote my [coming out story](https://www.bennorris.com/2019/01/26/coming-out), I identified myself as someone with OCD.
 This does not define me, but it is also an integral part of who I am.
-I have mentioned previously that I am undergoing treatment at the [OCD & Anxiety Treatment Center](https://www.theocdandanxietytreatmentcenter.com/), which has been a fantastic experience.
+I have mentioned previously that I am undergoing treatment at [The OCD & Anxiety Treatment Center](https://bennorris.com/tags/toatc/), which has been a fantastic experience.
 I wanted to capture some of my thoughts around my OCD near the beginning of my treatment, as I am sure that my perspective will change over time.

 ## Buying a bag